rajasharedpublic/25MarchAssignment/README.md

 test case have been explianed under test() in tests.TestCase File

+API response : To hit GET API and get the response Compare Util- Compare Json and XML response
+ReadFile - Read line by line from two different file

 ## Viewing the results
 All reports [html] are in: target/surefire-reports/index.html